 Forget the romantic image of artists painting effortlessly every day from 9 to 5.

-Rebecca’s creative process is far more intuitive.
+Rebekah’s creative process is far more intuitive.

 Some weeks she barely enters the studio.